youngwookim/data-readings-and-channels/README.md

-# Readings and Youtube channels in Data Engineering and Data Science
+# Readings and Channels in Data Engineering and Data Science

 ## Readings